alturiak/nio-smith/plugins/README.md

 - `translate`: provide translations of all room-messages via Google Translate (using freetranslate, may break randomly) ([README.md](translate/README.md))
 - `cashup`: settle expenses among a group ([README.md](cashup/README.md))
+- `xkcd`: Post an xkcd-comic as image.
+Use the most recent by default, or a specific one if an ID is given.

 ## Included plugins' 3rd party requirements
 - `dates`: [dateparser](https://pypi.org/project/dateparser/) to allow for almost arbitrary input format of dates